PRouzeau/Bike-Symbols/README.md

 Details in "Readme_first.txt"

-It uses OpenSCAD as 3D modeler engine.
+It uses OpenSCAD as 3D modeler engine. - Use only 2021.01 version and NOT snapshot/nightly-

 To install OpenSCAD applications, see http://rouzeau.net/OpenSCADEn/Applications